notourpresident/potus-tweet/README.md

 # potus-tweet
-Tweets from potus
-download and share
+A tweet generator for POTUS built using html2canvas download and share

 ### Notes
 This was hacked up pretty quick and has some potential.
 If you would like to contribute, please do.
+I, nor this project, am in any way affiliated with Twitter or the POTUS.